kata198/PumpkinLB/README.md

 Sending SIGTERM, SIGINT, or pressing control+c will do a graceful shutdown (it will wait for up to 4 seconds to finish any active requests, and then terminate).

+Requests are generally handled round-robin between the various workers.
+If a request fails on a backend worker, it will be retried on another random worker until it succeeds, and a message will be logged.

 Installation
 ============